 The hike up the falls is three-quarters of a mile.
 The elevation is low, in many places flat.
-You start the hike by walking through the woods on a lovely gravel paved walkway.
+You start the trek by walking through the woods on a lovely gravel-paved walkway.

 The Climb Up To The Treehouse

-You have to climb up about twenty stairs to get up to the treehouse.
-The stairs are not steep, but they are treacherously slippery when it rains.
+You have to climb about twenty stairs to get to the treehouse.
+The stairs are not steep but treacherously slippery when it rains.

 Most of you know I have zero balance on flat ground sober.
-It will come as no surprise that I busted my butt and slipped down these stairs.
+It will be no surprise that I busted my butt and slipped down these stairs.
 Fortunately, I only bounced down about five of them.
-And, having experienced it, I then held onto the railings for dear life.
+And, having experienced it, I held onto the railings for dear life.